burakturkerdev/ftgo/README.md

 # FtGo
-FtGo is a server and client application designed for secure file transfer.
+FtGo is server and client application designed for secure file transfer.
 It utilizes a custom protocol that ensures end-to-end encryption for data transmission.
 This repository contains the file transfer protocol, server application, and client application.

 ## Features
 - **Custom Protocol**: FtGo uses a custom file transfer protocol designed for secure and efficient data transmission.